 Let’s dive into the powerful technology and architecture that makes passkeys secure.

 Passkeys are powered by FIDO2 and WebAuthentication (WebAuthn), led by the World Wide Web Consortium (W3C) and the FIDO Alliance.
 W3C is an international group focused on web standards.
 The FIDO Alliance is an open industry association, with members that include Apple, Google, Microsoft, and Bitwarden that promotes the development of standards for passwordless authentication.

-Each passkey consists of a pair of public-private cryptographic keys.
+A passkey is a discoverable WebAuthn credential, meaning that a a passkey provider can find the right passkey when a website asks for it, enabling the passwordless login process.
+Each passkey consists of a pair of public-private cryptographic keys, which provides the authentication security of the protocol.
 When you sign up for an account on a website, instead of creating a traditional username and password in addition to two-step login enrollment (2FA), you will create a single passkey.
 When the passkey is created, either by your device or by Bitwarden, the public key is stored with the website while the encrypted private key is stored with the platform of your choice, and never stored with the website itself.